razroo/angular-content/miscellaneous/ticket-creation/component-design.md

 ## Component Design Quirk

-When creating a ticket in a PWA environment, there is a need to create a specify the specific functionality around mobile, and desktop.
+When creating a ticket in a PWA environment, there is a need to specify the functionality around mobile, and desktop.
 Many times, the functionality is not the same.
 In addition, while we develop from a mobile first perspective, it is not the case for business and product.
 For engineers, there is an understanding that whatever is not